RobinAxelsson/personal-jam/resume/shool-of-thought.md

 - Code reviews
 - Self documenting code

-### 5 Languages I will Learn
+### 5 next Languages

+- Java
+- C++
 - F#
 - GO
-- C++
 - Rust
-- Java

 ### 5 Workplace Wishes

 - Office first/hybrid
 - After works
 - Efficient meetings
-- Start early
+- Office chairs with arm rests
-- Lunch excercise
+- Lunch exercise

 ### 5 Epic Team Members

 - one programmed in the 80s
 - one is from the other side of the globe
-- one is from voccational school
+- one is from vocational school
 - one thinks different
-- at least one has humour
+- at least one has humor